kennedyaustin/Sunshine-D8/README.md

 (AJAX Used to pull data)

 # New Technology - Javascript Plugins
-Both of the plugins below were used on our sign-in homepage form.
+Both of the plugins below were used on our sign-in homepage form. <br>
-● X-Ray.js
+● X-Ray.js <br>
-Allow the user to show/hide password strings in their password field when needed.
+Allow the user to show/hide password strings in their password field when needed. <br>
-● Validator.js
+● Validator.js <br>
-Forces the user to have some sort of email to the degree of being at least 'text@text.com'
+Forces the user to have some sort of email to the degree of being at least 'text@text.com' <br>

 # Repeating Elements